laravel/docs/upgrade.md

 If you are implementing this interface, you should add this method to your implementation.

-#### Email validation
+#### Email Validation

 **Likelihood Of Impact: Very Low**

-The email validation rule now checks if the email is [RFC5630](https://tools.ietf.org/html/rfc6530) compliant (so that the validation is consistent with the one Swift Mailer performs).
-The email validation rule in Laravel `5.7` was only checking if the email is [RFC822](https://tools.ietf.org/html/rfc822) compliant which means that in `5.8` emails that were previously incorrectly considered invalid will now be considered valid e.g `hej@bär.se`.
+The email validation rule now checks if the email is [RFC5630](https://tools.ietf.org/html/rfc6530) compliant, making the validation logic consistent with the logic used by SwiftMailer.
+In Laravel `5.7`, the `email` rule only verified that the email was [RFC822](https://tools.ietf.org/html/rfc822) compliant.

+Therefore, when using Laravel 5.8, emails that were previously incorrectly considered invalid will now be considered valid (e.g `hej@bär.se`).
 Generally, this should be considered a bug fix; however, it is listed as a breaking change out of caution.
 [Please let us know if you encounter any issues surrounding this change](https://github.com/laravel/framework/pull/26503).

 ### Miscellaneous